Drakovek/MetadataMagic/README.md

     -g, --grade      Manually input the grade/user score

 Finally, you can add the `-x, --xxxxx` option, which will delete the original media files once the archived version is created.

+### A note on generated MKVs

+Besides title and sometimes creation date, there isn't really a formal or even community standard for metadata in the `.mkv` video container format.
+So for metadata, MetadataMagic simply attaches a `.xml` file using the `ComicInfo.xml` format: the same metadata format used for `.cbz` files.
+The original `.json` metadata file corresponding to the video is also added as an attachment, and will be untouched by other functions of MetadataMagic.
+All other functions in MetadataMagic will read and edit the included `VideoInfo.xml` file embedded in the `.mkv` when doing manipulations.

+I'm aware this isn't ideal, since no other programs are configured to be able to read this metadata, and are unlikely to be able to read it in the future.
+But there is **no** metadata format for video that is widely supported by video players to my knowledge, so there isn't really a better option.
+At the very least, video players will recognize the title metadata.

 ### Options specific to .epub